Integralist/go-fastly-cli/README.md

 Usage of upload:
   -clone string
-        specify Fastly service 'version' to clone from before uploading to -version string
+        specify a Fastly service version to clone from (files will upload to it) -latest
-        specify non-active Fastly service 'version' to upload to -latest
+        use latest Fastly service version to upload to (presumes not activated) -version string
-        use latest Fastly service version to upload to (presumes not activated)
+        specify non-active Fastly service version to upload to
 ```

 ## Environment Variables